-The administrator specifies one trace file with a maximum size and the option to shut down the TOE on any audit error.
-When the maximum size of the trace file has been reached the TOE will stop operation.
+The administrator specifies one audit file with a maximum size and the option to shut down the TOE on any audit error.
+When the maximum size of the audit file has been reached the TOE will stop operation (FAU STG EXP.5).

-(FAU_STG_EXP.5)